-For better results on hard ground, angle the dipper cylinder perpendicular to the dipper and the bucket 30° to the ground so that you exert the largest excavating force.
+For better results on hard ground, angle the dipper (aka arm, stick, or crowd) cylinder roughly perpendicular to the dipper and bucket 30° to the ground so that you exert the largest excavating force.
 For soft ground, angle the bucket 60° to the ground.

-Achieving seamless mastery of excavation demands consistent practice, honed skills, and proficient handling of the excavator.
-Before the actual operation, engage in practice

-/ sessions in an open area large enough to safely support the excavator's movement without any onlookers.
+Achieving a seamless mastery of excavation demands consistent practice, honed skills, and proficient handling of the excavator.
+Prior to actual operation, engage in practice sessions at an open area that is robust enough to support the excavator's movement safely and devoid of any onlookers.
 For optimal outcomes, consider seeking guidance from an experienced excavator owner or enrolling in professional training.